-In connection with the spin-off and while we were still controlled by Windstream, Uniti entered into a long-term triple-net master lease with Windstream to lease back the telecommunications network assets now owned by Uniti.
-Under the terms of the master lease, Windstream has the exclusive right to use the telecommunications network assets for an initial term of 15 years with up to four, five-year renewal options.
-During 2019, Uniti collected approximately \$659.0 million in rent under the lease.
-The annual rent to be paid by Windstream during 2020 will be approximately \$662.3 million.
+In connection with the spin-off and while we were still controlled by Windstream, Uniti entered into a long-term triple-net master lease with Windstream (the "Master Lease") to lease back the telecommunications network assets now owned by Uniti.

 On February 25, 2019, Windstream filed a voluntary petition for relief under Chapter 11 of the Bankruptcy Code in the U.S. Bankruptcy Court for the Southern District of New York.
-On July 25, 2019, in connection with Windstream's bankruptcy, Windstream Holdings and Windstream Services') filed a complaint with the U.S. Bankruptcy Court for the Southern District of New York in an adversary proceeding against Uniti and certain of its affiliates, alleging, among other things, that the Master Lease should be recharacterized as a financing arrangement, that certain rent payments and tenant capital improvements made by Windstream under the Master Lease constitute constructive fraudulent transfers, that the Master Lease is a lease of personal property and that Uniti breached certain of its obligations under the Master Lease.
-On March 2, 2020, Uniti and Windstream jointly announced that they reached an agreement in principle (the "Settlement") to resolve any and all claims and causes of action that have been or may be asserted against Uniti by Windstream, including all litigation brought by Windstream and Certain of its creditors in the context of Windstream's bankruptcy.
-All litigation between Windstream and Uniti will be stayed while the parties negotiate and prepare the definitive documentation to implement the Settlement.
-The Settlement is subject to negotiation and execution of definitive documentation and certain regulatory approvals and conditions precedent, including bankruptcy court approval and Uniti's receipt of satisfactory "true lease" opinions confirming that the new leases to be entered into between Windstream and Uniti pursuant to the Settlement are "true leases" for U.S. federal income tax purposes.
-For additional information regarding the Settlement and the impact it and Windstream's bankruptcy may have on our operations and financial condition, see our Current Report on Form 8-K filed with the SEC on March 2, 2020 and our Annual Report Form 10-K for the fiscal year ended December 31, 2019.
+On July 25, 2019, in connection with Windstream's bankruptcy, Windstream Holdings and Windstream Services, LLC ("Windstream Services") filed a complaint with the U.S. Bankruptcy Court for the Southern District of New York in an adversary proceeding against Uniti and certain of its affiliates, alleging, among other things, that the Master Lease should be recharacterized as a financing arrangement, that certain rent payments and tenant capital improvements made by Windstream under the Master Lease constitute constructive fraudulent transfers, that the Master Lease is a lease of personal property and that Uniti breached certain of its obligations under the Master Lease.

+On September 21, 2020, Windstream emerged from bankruptcy.
+In connection with Windstream's emergence from bankruptcy, Uniti entered into several agreements and consummated the transactions.